jdede/inet-showcases/_docs/visualizer/networknode/index.md

 By default, each node is represented by a 2D icon on the 3D osg scene which is set in the display string of the node.
 If we want to replace the 2D icon, we need to load external resources, for example, images or 3D models.
-The resource we want to load is specified in the `osgModel` parameter of the node.
+The resource we want to load is specified in the `osgModel` parameter.
 By default, the `OMNeT++` image path is used to find the image.

 **NOTE:** Here are some supported file formats:
 - geometric file formats: 3dc, 3ds, flt, geo, iv, ive, lwo, md2, obj, osg, osgb,
 - image file formats: bmp, gif, jpeg, rgb, tga, tif.

-By using the `osgModel` parameter, we can scale, rotate and translate the external model.
+There is support for so-called "pseudo loaders" in osg, which provide additional options for loading 3D models.
+Pseudo loaders are able to perform some basic operations on the 3D model, after it is loaded.
+To use pseudo loaders, append the parameters for the modifier followed by the name of it to the end of the file name upon loading the model.
-We have to set the external model's file name that will represent the network node.
+The pseudo loaders are able to use in any order and they are separated by dots.

-After the model's name, we can use the `scale`, `trans` and `rot` keywords to transform the model.
+- The `scale` pseudo loader can multiply the size of the model by a certain value.
-These keywords can be used in any order and they must be separated by dots.
-The size of the model will be multiplied by the number before the `scale` keyword.
-If a decimal fraction is used, it must be written in parentheses, e.g `(0.8).scale`.
+If decimal fraction is used, it must be written in parentheses, e.g `(0.8).scale`.
-By using `trans` keyword, the model can be translated by a certain value along the X, Y and Z axes.
-The values of the axes are separated by commas.
+- The `trans` pseudo loader can translate the model by a certain value along the X, Y and Z axes.
+The values are separated by commas.
-The format of the `trans` keyword is `X,Y,Z.trans`.
+The format of the `trans` pseudo loader is `X,Y,Z.trans`.
-By using the `rot` keyword the model can be rotated by a certain degree around the X, Y and Z axes.
-The format of the `rot` keyword is `X,Y,Z.rot`.
+- The `rot` pseudo loader can rotate the model by a certain degree around the X, Y and Z axes.
+The format of the `rot` pseudo loader is `X,Y,Z.rot`.

 Examine the following example.